ARTenshi/robovision_ros2/robovision_2/README.md

 And, in a different terminal, run:

 ```
-source ~/tidbots_ws/devel/setup.bash
+source ~/robovision_ros1_ws/devel/setup.bash
-rosrun introvision_images my_publisher ~/tidbots_ws/src/robointro/1_images/data/baboon.png
+rosrun introvision_images my_publisher ~/robovision_ros1_ws/src/robovision_ros1/data/images/baboon.png
 ```

 Finally, in a new terminal, run this command:

 ```
-source ~/tidbots_ws/devel/setup.bash
+source ~/robovision_ros1_ws/devel/setup.bash
 rosrun introvision_processing my_processing
 ```

-where we should be able to see information regarding to our image.
+where we should be able to see information regarding our image.

 ### Python

 Have a look at the `my_processing.py` file.
 Similarly, we first determine the dimensions of our image.
-In contrast to C++, in Python our `shape` operator in our matrices returns three values (the number of rows, columns and channels) for color images and two values (rows and columns) for grayscale images.
+In contrast to C++, in Python, our `shape` operator in our matrices returns three values (the number of rows, columns and channels) for color images and two values (rows and columns) for grayscale images.
 So you can use the length of this vector to determine if your image is a multi- or single-channel array.

 ```
 if (counter == 0):